Saidoflo/Saidoflo.github.io/README.md

 # Welcome

 ## About Me
 Hi my name is Omar Said.
-I am a Senior Studying Computer Science and Biomedical Engineering @ The University of Michigan.
+I am a Junior Studying Computer Science and Biomedical Engineering @ The University of Michigan.
 I am intereasting in Research especially in the field of Computational Vascular Biology.
 My future goal is to continue my research journey and enroll into a PhD program and hopefull later get into acaedmia and work as a professor.\